danyalzia/CIrrlicht/README.md

 CIrrlicht is currently being used as a backend for DIrrlicht, that means the quality of DIrrlicht is highly dependent on it.
 The priority is to make the library stable enough that don't break DIrrlicht.
 Feel free to open issues or send pull requests.

-Before making a commit, please try to adhere to the [coding style](https://github.com/Artistic-Games/DIrrlicht/blob/master/CONTRIBUTING.md) of DIrrlicht.
+Before making a commit, please try to adhere to the [coding style](https://github.com/Artistic-Games/CIrrlicht/blob/master/CONTRIBUTING.md) of CIrrlicht.

 License
 -------